 Becoming a fully registered student involves two steps: (1) enrolling in at least 12 units and (2) paying fees.
 Note that you will not have any fees assessed to your account until you have enrolled in at least one class.

 Enrollment Appointments in Cal Central

 Students enroll in classes via CalCentral, which can be accessed online.
 CalCentral provides up-to-the-minute feedback on the status of registration and class requests.
 While most graduate and professional students will follow the standard process of enrollment in CalCentral, some may have different enrollment dates and processes.
-Please contact your advisor for more information about class enrollment if you are a student participating in one of the following graduate/professional programs: School of Law; Haas School of Business MBA, EMBA, EWMBA; School of Optometry OD; School of Information MIDS; School of Public Health Online MPH; and Goldman School of Public Policy MPA.
+Please contact the respective program office for more information about class enrollment if you are a student participating in one of the following graduate/professional programs:

-For all others: Enrollment appointments in CalCentral will be available for incoming students starting mid-July.
-You MUST enroll to be eligible for academic appointments, stipends from university fellowships and grants, and access to services and programs.
-If you experience technical issues, email Student Information Systems (SIS) at firstname.lastname@example.org.
+For all students: Enrollment appointments in CalCentral will be available for incoming students starting mid-July.
+You MUST enroll in at least 12 units to be eligible for academic appointments, stipends from university fellowships and grants, and access to services and programs.
+If you experience technical issues, email Student Information Systems (SIS) at email@example.com.

 Cal Central Job Aids

 For assistance in how to use Cal Central to enroll, billing and finances, financial aid and other academic matters please refer to Student Job Aids.